 Frédéric Vandermoere is professor at the Department of Sociology where he is a member of the Centre for Research on Environmental and Social Change (CRESC).
 He obtained his PhD in sociology in May 2008 from Ghent University (UGent).
-Shortly after obtaining his PhD he was jointly appointed as a postdoctoral fellow at the French National Institute of Agricultural Research in Paris and visiting professor at UGent.
-In 2009-2010 he was a visiting scholar at the program on Science, Technology & Society at Harvard University.
-His research interests locate in the fields of science and technology studies, sustainability transitions, environmental sociology, sociology of risk and uncertainty, public sociology, organization studies, and social theory.
+Shortly after obtaining his PhD he was jointly appointed as a postdoctoral fellow at the French National Institute of Agricultural Research (INRA) in Paris and visiting professor at UGent.
+Following his research period at INRA, he was a visiting scholar at the program on Science, Technology & Society at Harvard University.
+His research interests locate in the fields of science and technology studies, sustainability transitions, environmental sociology, sociology of risk and uncertainty, public sociology, and social theory.

 Vanderstraeten, R. & Vandermoere, F. (2015).
 Disciplined by the discipline: A social-epistemic fingerprint of the history of science.
 Science in Context, 28(2):195-214.